SumiSastri/dev-blogs/docs/clean-code/part3-how-linting-works.md

 # How linting works

 Linting removes fluff from fabrics.
 That is the original use of the term when threads come off the surface of cloth and you remove them with a linter.
-This was done for 2 reasons - lint inhaled by workers in a factory resulted in respitory challenges and artificially inflated the weight of the cloth.
+This was done for 2 reasons - lint inhaled by workers in a factory resulted in respiratory challenges and artificially inflated the weight of the cloth.
 Lint had to be removed to clean and pare down the cotton to its real intrisinc value in terms of commercial sales as well as prevent workers from being impacted by the fluff flying around.

 Code linting was created by a computer scientist at Bell Labs, in the United States, for pretty much similar reasons.
 Stephen C Johnson, used the term linting code as a linter could trap the bad code and leave it out of the code base while letting the best value code pass through.

-He split code into algorithms that caught the bad code and good code that then passed through - more of the history can be found on [Wikipedia](https://en.wikipedia.org/wiki/Lint_(software)) - walking you through the process in which lint-tools were also used as optimising code compiling making the code more performant.
+He split code into algorithms that caught the bad code, then the good code that was written then passed through.
+More of the history of linting can be found on [Wikipedia](https://en.wikipedia.org/wiki/Lint_(software)).

 Do read the references where there is a fascinating bio of Johnson, who was not a computer scientist but a mathematician.

-It makes reading his original paper a pleasure.
-He has both a sense of humour and a wealth of knowledge which he shares in a way that is easy to understand.
+It makes reading his original paper a pleasure - some extracts from the 12-page document below.

 ## From Johnson's original white paper on linting

 In his [original paper](https://web.archive.org/web/20220123141016/https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.56.1841&rep=rep1&type=pdf), on why he created a linting package, Johnson says "Lint is a command which examines C source programs, detecting a number of bugs and obscurities.
 It enforces the type rules of C more strictly than the C compilers.
 It may also be used to enforce a number of portability restrictions involved in moving programs between different machines and/or operating systems.
 Another option detects a number of wasteful, or error prone, constructions which nevertheless are, strictly speaking, legal.
 Lint accepts multiple input files and library specifications, and checks them for consistency."